arillo/silverstripe-gulp-plate/README.md

 ## SVG Sprite configuration

-Set what type of sprite generation you want to use:

-* **`'symbol'`** (default) creates a SVG image that can be used to reference icons with the `<use>` tag.
-* **`'css'`** creates a SVG sprite that can be used as a background image in css.

 The sprite creates an image with the name `sprite.svg` in `./dist/images/`.
 It also creates a Sass file named: `_sprite.scss` in `./src/sass/base/`.

-The generated Sass files contains useful information about the sprite icons like the dimensions of each icon and, depending on your settings, the `background-position`.
-The file will change every time an icons is added, removed or changes, do not edit it manually.
-You can change the file by changing the templates in `./gulpfile.js/tpl/`.
+The generated Sass files contains useful information about the sprite icons like the dimensions of each icon.
+The file will change every time an icon is added, removed or changed, do not edit it manually.
+You can change the file by changing the template in `./gulpfile.js/tpl/_sprite.scss`.

 ## Static assets